General Standards of Conduct

 - Who is or has been in a social relationship of a romantic or intimate nature with the victim; and

-- The existence of such a relationship shall be determined based on the reporting party’s statement with consideration of:
+- The existence of such a relationship shall be determined based on the Complainant’s statement with consideration of:

 - The length of the relationship;